 While the effect of font size was found in both landing positions and under-sweep probability, it is not clear whether its origin is the same.
 Because return-sweeps are programmed at the end of the previous line, the landing position effect must originate prior to the execution of the return-sweep.
-However, the corrective saccade is executed after readers have already landed on the next line, which means that they will have a higher resolution view of the line start.
-Therefore, it is not known whether the influence of font size on corrective saccades is based on visual feedback once readers have landed on the next line or whether it originates prior to the return-sweep saccade.
-There has been a discussion in the literature about whether corrective saccades are pre-programmed before the main saccade (Barnes & Gresty, 1973; Becker, 1972, 1976; Becker & Fuchs, 1969; Shebilske, 1976) or whether they are based on visual feedback following the main saccade (Prablanc & Jeannerod, 1975; Prablanc, Massé, & Echallier, 1978).
-Because corrective saccades can occur even in the dark without any visual feedback (e.g., Barnes & Gresty, 1973; Becker & Fuchs, 1969), it has been suggested that they may come "pre-packaged" with the main saccade to save time (Becker & Fuchs, 1969).
-However, there is also some evidence showing that corrective saccades do not occur in the absence of visual feedback (Prablanc & Jeannerod, 1975).
+However, the corrective regression is executed after readers have already landed on the next line, which means that they will have a higher resolution view of the line start.
+This higher resolution view may provide readers with more confidence that they can process the letters to the left of fixation when the font is larger.
+Still, it is not known whether the influence of font size on under-sweep probability is based on visual feedback once readers have landed on the next line or whether it originates prior to the return-sweep saccade.
+There has been a discussion in the literature about whether corrective regressions are pre-programmed before the main saccade (Barnes & Gresty, 1973; Becker, 1972, 1976; Becker & Fuchs, 1969; Shebilske, 1976) or whether they are based on visual feedback following the main saccade (Prablanc et al., 1978; Prablanc & Jeannerod, 1975).
+Because corrective regressions can occur even in the dark without any visual feedback (e.g., Barnes & Gresty, 1973; Becker & Fuchs, 1969), it has been suggested that they may come "prepackaged" with the main saccade to save time (Becker & Fuchs, 1969).
+However, there is also some evidence showing that corrective regressions do not occur in the absence of visual feedback (Prablanc & Jeannerod, 1975).
 While this discrepancy could be partly due to methodological differences (Becker, 1976), it is important to note that the two viewpoints are not mutually exclusive.
-For example, recent evidence has suggested that, when the main saccade undershoots the target by more than 10%, a corrective saccade is likely to occur regardless of whether visual feedback was present or not (Tian, Ying, & Zee, 2013).
+For example, recent evidence has suggested that, when the main saccade undershoots the target by more than 10%, a corrective regression is likely to occur regardless of whether visual feedback was present or not (Tian et al., 2013).
 Therefore, visual feedback may play a stronger role when the undershoot error is smaller.

-Currently, little is known about how readers program corrective saccades following a return-sweep.
+Currently, little is known about how readers program a leftward saccade following an under-sweep fixation.
 Therefore, it is not clear whether the font size effect in under-sweep probability arises from visual feedback on the next line or whether it is "pre-packaged" with the main saccade based on the general expectation of larger letters in the text.
 Nevertheless, regardless of when this influence occurs, the present data indicate that readers use global text characteristics such as font size to determine if a correction is needed.
 In summary, the present study suggests that font size information is used as a global saccade targeting cue to help readers land in a more optimal viewing position at the start of the new line.